- 1 Income Tax Implications in Indian Stock Market 2019

 Equity mutual funds have 65% of the funds invested in domestic companies.

 Income Tax on Short Term Trading Loss

 You can set off short term losses against short term profits & long term profits both.
-Furthermore if losses are more than the profits for a year, you can carried forward the losses for 8 consecutive years to set off against short term capital gains and long term capital gains.
+Furthermore, if losses are more than the profits for a year, you can carry forward the losses for 8 consecutive years to set off against short term capital gains and long term capital gains.

 For example if the short term capital loss for this year is Rs 2 lac then this can be carried forward to next year, and if net short term capital gain next year is Rs 1 lac, then you don’t need to pay 15% of this gain because this gain can be set off against the loss which was carried forward.
 You will still be left with Rs 1 lac (2 lac – 1 lac) loss which be carried forward for another 7 years.

 Before you proceed, you must know for short term the holding period is more than 1 year.